Drinking water advisory (DWA)

 If you have any concerns, call your local municipal office.

 Do you need to test your water if you are on a municipal water supply after a drinking water advisory has been lifted?

 No, you do not need to have your water tested if you are on a municipal water supply.
-Do not take municipal water samples to the Health Unit for testing.
+Do not take municipal water samples to Public Health for testing.
 The municipal water supply is tested and monitored regularly by the municipality.

 This item was last modified on January 31, 2019